afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 In simple terms, @Published creates a publisher that can be accessed with the *'$'* operator (as we do in our ViewModel), allowing any subscriber to get its value whenever it changes in the future.

-Since we cannot use a @Published wrapper as part of our protocol declaration, we need to describe its synthesized methods explicitly, so Let's add them to our Generator protocol and AnimalGenerator Model.
+Since we cannot use a @Published wrapper as part of our protocol declaration, we need to describe its synthesized methods explicitly.
+Let's add them to our Generator protocol and AnimalGenerator Model.

 #### Our Updated Protocol
 ```swift